plausible/docs/docs/google-analytics-import.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Plausible Analytics allows you to import your historical stats from Google's Universal Analytics (UA) and Google Analytics 4 (GA4).
+Plausible Analytics allows you to import your historical stats from Google Analytics 4 (GA4).
 You can import multiple Google Analytics properties into the same Plausible dashboard without having any gaps in the data and without any double-counting.
 You can also segment the imported data and export it using our regular exporting methods ([CSV](export-stats.md) and [stats API](stats-api.md)).

+Note that Google shut down the Universal Analytics (UA) user interface and the API on July 1st 2024, deleting all your historical stats.
+This is why it's no longer possible to import data from UA but only from GA4.

 Here's how you can import your historical Google Analytics stats into your Plausible dashboard.